sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 In contrast, the proposed flow of communication is a combination of hub-and-spoke communication followed by the usual command and control communication.
 The hub-and-spoke communication is an attempt to avoid a bias against ideas from the nurses/technicians and the patients.
 To avoid conflicting with the usual command and control communication in the clinic, the hub-and-spoke communication will be a series of meetings outside the clinic (e.g., a nearby cafe or maker space) in which everyone has a chance to freely voice their ideas.
 The ideas will be ranked by the co-scientist and then delivered to the dialysis clinic doctors, where the ideas can be dispersed through the usual command and control communication in the clinic.

 ![Image](../images/IHS_comm2.png "hub-and-spoke flow of communication")
 **Figure 4-2.
-Hub-and-spoke off-site communication followed by usual floww of communication in dialysis clinic.**
+Hub-and-spoke off-site communication followed by usual flow of communication in dialysis clinic.**

 ## 4.2 File structure
 The data acquired for the proposed hemoglobin stability test and the fruit fly population control test will be stored in tab-separated ASCII text values, where each logged measurement has its own row in the text file.
 This simple file format makes importing the data into spreadsheet applications (for custom experimental analysis) simple (i.e., copy and paste).